ionic-team/ionic-docs/src/pages/studio/guides/routing-and-navigation.md

 ## Quick Tips

-The following tips assume you know the basics about Angular routing.
+The following tips assume you already know the basics about Angular routing.

 ### Adding a New Page